wp-plugins/vicomi-comment-system/readme.txt

 * Added SSL dashboard login (Secure login)
 = 1.13 =
 * Added grading to profile.
 Gain grading by posting as many comments.
 Grading are from 1 point to 5 points.
 You may see your grading in your profile page.
+= 1.14 =
+* Added gamification new option - gain credits for every vote you make.

 == Upgrade Notice ==